 Motorola introduces a new mid-range model with no other device around

-The new One Action device looks like a pretty average model at first glance, and at second glance too - but overall camera One of the three at the back which makes it stand out in the crowd. camera In a style that is usually offered mainly in action cameras, designed to document under conditions where most smartphones will find it difficult to function properly or even survive.
+The new One Action device looks like a fairly average mid-range model at first glance, and at second glance - but overall camera One of the three at the back which makes it stand out in the crowd. camera In a style that is usually offered mainly in action cameras, designed to document under conditions where most smartphones will find it difficult to function properly or even survive.

 The Motorola One Action offers an extra-long 6.3-inch IPS screen with a resolution of 2,520 × 1,080 pixels (21: 9 "cinematic" aspect ratio, similar to what we've already seen in Sony's Xperia 1), chip Exynos 9609 updated and economical octagon of Samsung, dynamic memory of 4GB, built-in 128GB storage with additional 512GB expansion with microSD cards, Android Pie with no redundant changes to the popular Android One program, headset slot, chip NFC built-in, fingerprint scanner in back, connectivity Wi-Fi 802.11ac dual-channel and built-in 3,500mAh battery.

 What's most interesting about the model is the rear camera system, where you will find a 12-megapixel main sensor from Sony, a 5-megapixel unit that serves as a depth sensor - and a 16-megapixel camera with an ultra-wide 117-degree angle Video Exclusively, which was mounted vertically from the direction we are used to on smartphones, so that in portrait mode, a wide horizontal image is actually obtained.
 Combining the main unit and the secondary video camera capability ensures that the user can produce videos Video Panoramas deserve regardless of the angle at which they position their device, so that record of all the action taking place in the environment is more convenient.